CanExport SMEs

 grant_single_labels|terms_and_conditions

-- Total government financial assistance from all levels must not exceed 75% of project costs.
+- Total financial assistance from Canadian government sources cannot exceed 75 % of the project costs.

 grant_single_labels|projects